t-data-h/tdh-gcp/README.md

 * gcp-networks.sh:

-  Provides a wrapper for creating custom GCP networks and subnets.
+  Provides a wrapper for creating custom GCP Networks and Subnets.
 If not specified, GCP will revert to using the default network and subnet.
 If the intention is to deploy on given network, this script is first run to define the subnet and associated address range in CIDR Format.